How To Service The Steering Stem Bearings On Your 97-01 Honda CR250

 On the bolt side, you need to find a washer that will fit over the race but still, clear the outer bore.
 As with most bearings, some slight adjustments may be needed to keep everything aligned.

-These bearing races are NOT an interference fit, so they will press in easily.
+These bearing races are NOT an interference fit so that they will press in easily.
 If you are forcing them in, something is wrong, so reset and try again.

 Repeat with the bottom race.